diogro/SBM_manuscript/main.md

 We measure gene expression using RNASeq in a large, outbred population of D. Melanogaster.
 We measure expression separately for the body and the head.

-## Gene selection
+## Gene co-expression network

 Using the gene expression measures for both tissues we generate co-expression network graphs.
-In theory, we could proceed using a full network in which all pairs of genes are connected but fitting the SBM with this fully connected graph is computationally too expensive.
+In theory, we could proceed using a full network in which all pairs of genes are connected, but fitting the SBM with this fully connected graph is computationally too expensive.
 So, to reduce the size and connectivity of the network, we impose a stringent Benjamini-Hochberg false discovery rate (FDR) cut-off on the edges, removing edges with a large p-value associated with the correlation between the corresponding genes.
 As edges are removed, some genes with only non-significant correlations become disconnected from the rest of the network and can be removed.
-By gradually reducing the FDR threshold, we reduce the size and density of the gene network, until we arrive at a viable set of genes and connections with which to fit the SBM.
+By gradually reducing the FDR threshold, we reduce density of the gene network while attempting to keep as many genes as possible, until we arrive at a viable set of genes and connections with which to fit the SBM.
 After some experimentation, we decided that an FDR of 1e-2 for the head and 1e-3 for the body kept most of the genes (head:5261, body:5124) and reduced the graph density to a manageable level.
 This set of genes is used in all the different clustering methods.

 ## Edge weights